Happy Birthday, Great-Grandma!

 Irish culture is vibrant with tales of fairies, gnomes, and leprechauns--"wee people" as they were affectionately called.
 The Irish openly embraced the hidden world of nature spirits.
 Great-Grandma recounted as a child she played and communicated with nature spirits and was told by spirit that she had "the gift of sight," and that this gift would be passed to her family members.
 One may think this is a colorful Irish tall tale, but her prophecy did come true!
 Throughout my great-grandmother's life, she was able to foresee events.
 She had an innate sense of knowing someone needed help, often running out of her farmhouse to the rescue of family members.
 She "knew" her granddaughter fell from the barn rafters and ran to her.
 She "knew" her grandson had a farm equipment injury and ran to him.
 Her husband died tragically and she saw his spirit often in the farmhouse.

 Her ability was kept within the confines of her family.
 It wasn't socially acceptable to talk of intuition and spirit communication in America during her lifetime.
 I can relate to how she felt.
 It is difficult to hide who you truly are.
 Having the ability to see and sense spirit is not something you can "undo" or pretend not to notice.
 For me, sensing spirit is a distinct sensation each time.
 I feel a warm, buzzing, static energy accompanied by thoughts and visions that are not my own.
 In my mind, I hear spirit's words, I see what they show me, and I feel the emotions they have for their loved one on Earth.
 It is my hope and prayer that I may continue to convey to others the power of our intuition.
 Each of us is intuitive and each of us can connect to spirit.
 It is all a matter of being open and aware.
 Ultimately, our loved ones in spirit never leave us and are aware of our struggles and joys on Earth.
 They live in a parallel dimension that is accessible to us when we quiet our minds and open our awareness.
 I look forward to future discussions on all things spiritual.
-I will be featuring my co-blogger and psychic medium cousin soon.
 Happy birthday to my great-grandma in Heaven and to all of you, I wish you many blessings!